MeeshCompBio/WorkingWithC-/README.md

         cout.precision(2);
 ```
 * use const int/double to create a variable values that can't be changed
+* If const is declared in beginning of program outside of the body it will be a global named constant

 ## Other types
 * Type char can only hold single character like 'a' or 'A'